rahulshc/wTools/README.md

-# wTesting
+# wTools

-Tool for unit testing in Java Script.
+Generic purpose tools of base level for solving problems in Java Script.